Faisalsouz/bankruptcy/data/compustat/README.md

 ### 3. raw_data.txt
-This is the parent file of the first two.
+This is the parent file of the previous two.

 ### 4. compustat2csv.[py,ipynb]